BiomedSciAI/fuse-med-ml/fuse_examples/classification/MG_CMMD/README.md

 **Results**

-For the binaryclassification, the average result is AUC of 0.75;
+For the binary classification, the average result is AUC of 0.75;